puskr99/ml-project-water-potability/README.md

 # 💧 Machine Learning for Water Safety: Potability Prediction in Bangkok’s Canals

 This project focuses on predicting the **Water Quality Index (WQI)** for various canal locations in Bangkok using a machine learning model.
-It visualizes real water parameter data and predicts safety levels using a trained regression model.
+It visualizes real water parameter chemical datas and predicts safety levels using a trained regression model.
 The application combines interactive dashboards, geospatial mapping, and predictive analytics.

 ---